cleesmith/storygrind/wiki-content/Installation-Guide.md

 ### Download
 1. Go to the [StoryGrind Releases page](https://github.com/cleesmith/storygrind/releases/latest)
-2. Download the latest `.dmg` file
+2. Download the latest `.dmg` installer file
-3. The file will be named something like `storygrind-3.0.0-mac.dmg`
+3. The file will be named something like `Apple_Silicon_StoryGrind_v???.dmg`

 ### Install
 1. Double-click the downloaded `.dmg` file